NipunShrivats/React_Tutorials/react_part_8(tanstack-query)/README.md

 ## useQueryClient()

 The useQueryClient() hook is part of React Query (now called TanStack Query), and it gives you access to the QueryClient instance that’s managing your app’s data fetching, caching, and synchronization.

+### PUT VS PATCH

+PUT: Full Update

+1. Replaces the entire resource with the data you send.
+2. If fields are missing in the request, they may be removed or reset in the stored resource.
+3. Ideal when you know the complete state of the resource.

+PATCH: Partial Update

+1. Updates only the fields you specify.
+2. The rest of the resource stays untouched.
+3. Useful for small changes or when modifying just a few fields.